Temperature anomaly (K; relative to 1971-2000) - Land and ocean: latitudes between 30S and 00N - NOAA - Monthly

 This series is part of the dataset: Temperature anomalies by latitude (NOAA)

 Sample.
-There are 2,108 records overall in the monthly series shown in the figure above.
-The time period covered by the series is from January 1850 to August 2025.
+There are 2,108 data points in the monthly time series presented in the figure above.
+The period covered by the series goes from January 1850 to August 2025.

 Latest values